altunidev/altunidev.github.io/docs/blogs/20231031-IndexKnuckles.md

 In other words, it was through our collective dissatisfaction that I began to develop a few ideas for a product that, to begin with, may be an open source and open hardware design.
 However, I've also heard quite a bit of dissatisfaction with DIY options as these all felt "cheap", or support would be very much a "Oh this broke, hot glue it back together!" rather than having a refined, well-produced item in hand.
 From these sorts of comments and feedback, I currently have a personal goal of selling these such controllers as products for end-users to purchase at some point in the future.
 The sooner, the better, but I am but one person in a vast world of opportunity.

-That all being said, I do hope that through my projects and goals like these, I can help others be more immersed and, perhaps, enjoy their virtual experinces just a little more -- either together or in their own worlds, however they would like to use this technology!
+That all being said, I do hope that through my projects and goals like these, I can help others be more immersed and, perhaps, enjoy their virtual experiences just a little more -- either together or in their own worlds, however they would like to use this technology!